hannic/r-likert-results/README.md

 r-likert-results
 ================

-# This is an H1 #

-Bash script to generate with R the results of a Likert scale survey.
+## Bash script to generate with R the results of a Likert scale survey. ##

 * Plots a likert scale graphic with csv - file
 	- groups items together according to "Group"